kumarshantanu/bitumen/DOC.md

 ## Work with SQL databases using JDBC

-Bitumen supports interface-based API for flexibility, as well as fluent interface.
-It also supports transactions, positional parameters and named parameters.
+Bitumen supports interface-based API for flexibility It also supports transactions, positional and named parameters.

 ### Interface-based API